Employee Development: How to grow your employees when you can't promote them

 If only it were that easy...

-Unfortunately, the most obvious and easy development opportunity (promotion) is often unavailable.
-Many of the reasons are beyond the control of you as a manager:
+Unfortunately, the most obvious and easy employee development opportunity (promotion) is often unavailable.
+Many of the reasons that there are no promotion opportunities at work are outside your control as a manager:

 • Isolated Roles: Depending on the specialization, location, and skills required for a role, it can limit the options for advancement.
 This can be especially true for those working in support, or remotely.